japila-books/apache-spark-internals/docs/exercises/spark-exercise-dataframe-jdbc-postgresql.md

 ==== java.sql.SQLException: No suitable driver

 Ensure that the JDBC driver sits on the CLASSPATH.
-Use link:spark-submit.adoc#driver-class-path[--driver-class-path] as described above (`--packages` or `--jars` do not work).
+Use spark-submit.md#driver-class-path[--driver-class-path] as described above (`--packages` or `--jars` do not work).

 ```
 scala> val df = spark.